fbpx

 • The newly renovated Klokkenspel is half a block east of the square on Franklin St. Experience mechanical figures as they perform to the music of a 147-bell carillon.

 • Molengracht Plaza.
-A 21st-century entrepreneurial spirit meets Old World charm at the Molengracht complex.
+At the Molengracht complex, a 21st-century entrepreneurial spirit meets Old World charm.
 With over 100,000 square feet, the plaza was built to replicate an authentic Dutch canal in Pella’s downtown business district.

 • Scholte House Gardens.
 The Scholte Gardens are behind the Scholte House Museum on Main and Broadway Streets.
 The gardens are free, open to the public, and feature over 35,000 colorful tulips.
 While you’re there, make sure to check out the Pella Garden Club’s flower show.
 You’ll have the opportunity to see the latest designs and even order your tulip bulbs for planting in the fall.

 • Jaarsma Bakery.
-Assorted pastries, loaves of bread, and other imported treats, Jaarsma Bakery, is famous for Dutch Letters – an almond-filled pastry shaped like an S. This is a must-visit place, but it’s best to go early during the tulip festival to avoid long lines that form quickly.
+In addition to assorted pastries, loaves of bread, and other imported treats, Jaarsma Bakery is famous for Dutch Letters—an almond-filled pastry shaped like an S. This is a must-visit place, but it’s best to go early during the tulip festival to avoid long lines that form quickly.

 The Pella Tulip Festival

 The focal point of the celebrations is Franklin Street, located close to the Tulip Toren Tulip Tower.
-Here, revelers can get a taste of the old-world atmosphere and energy of this traditional event.
-Around the city square, music and festivities abound.
+Here, revelers can get a taste of the traditional event’s old-world atmosphere and energy.
+Music and festivities abound around the city square.

 The streets are buzzing with activity as vendors line up their stalls, selling Dutch street food to passersby.
 You’ll find everything from sweet funnel cakes to savory Dutch sausage and Poffertjes, tiny pancakes that melt in your mouth.
 Do not forget about Friites – fries served with a special sauce that makes them irresistible!
 While you eat, you can watch the tulip fields sway gently in the breeze – a sight you won’t soon forget.

 Visitors to the area on the weekend will have a chance to experience Dutch culture firsthand.
-People of all ages can be seen wearing traditional wooden shoes and other Dutch costumes authentically reflecting their heritage.
+People of all ages can be seen wearing traditional wooden shoes and other Dutch costumes that authentically reflect their heritage.

 Pella’s cobblestoned streets and sidewalks reverberate with the sound of klompers-clad feet from both street dancers and passing pedestrians.